The Taylor Lab is respectful and inclusive.

-The lack of diversity in STEM is an important issue and one that I want to help the ecology and evolutionary biology community address.
+The lack of diversity in STEM is an important issue and one that our lab wants to help the ecology and evolutionary biology community address.
 It is our responsibility to educate ourselves about diversity issues in STEM, and to learn how best to combat bias and prejudice and to promote social equality.
 A growing list of resources concerning diversity issues in STEM can be found below.

 Project Biodiversify - a repository of teaching materials and methods aimed at enhancing human diversity and inclusivity in biology courses (@biodiversifying).
 Here are some excellent slides for Inclusive and Accurate Approaches for Teaching Sex and Gender in Biology PDF

 Safe fieldwork strategies for at-risk individuals, their supervisors and institutions - Nature Ecology and Evolution